Decoding the challenges of influencer marketing for luxury brands

 UK consumers may have a ferocious appetite for influencer content, but they are much less enamoured with the influencers themselves.

-Just 28% of Gen Z, and 18% of Millennials in the UK trust influencer ads which in 2022, were the second largest category of advertising that consumers complained about to self-regulatory organisation the Advertising Standards Authority (ASA).
+Just 28% of Gen Z and 18% of Millennials in the UK trust influencer ads, which, in 2022, were the second largest category of advertising that consumers complained about to the self-regulatory organisation the Advertising Standards Authority (ASA).

 Although the UK government declined to legislate a dedicated law for influencer marketing that same year, in 2023 it passed the Online Safety Act 2023 that beefed up consumer protections from potentially harmful content on social media.